Free Online Courses With Certificates 2026: Actually Free List

 Truly Free Certificate Platforms (No Credit Card Required)

-1. Harvard CS50 — The Gold Standard
+1. Harvard CS50 — Strongest CS Foundation Pick

 The catch, which is also the reason the certificate holds value: you must score 70% or higher on all problem sets to receive it.
 CS50 teaches C, Python, SQL, HTML/CSS, and JavaScript over approximately 10–20 weeks at a self-directed pace.
 The CS50 suite now includes 10 follow-on courses (CS50P for Python, CS50AI for artificial intelligence, CS50W for web programming), all free with optional paid certificates through edX.

-2. Google AI Essentials and Digital Garage
+2. Google Skillshop, Career Certificates, and AI Essentials Caveat

 3. freeCodeCamp — Best for Web Developers